These crisp on the outside, fluffy on the inside Smashed Potatoes topped with pancetta and a butter sage sauce are one of my favorite side dishes!

 Making these tasty potatoes is really pretty easy:

-- You start by tossing the potatoes in a pot and boiling them.
+Boil the potatoes.
+You start by tossing the potatoes in a pot and boiling them.
 This reduces the roasting time and makes it possible to smash them.
-Using smaller potatoes is key here – I prefer Fingerling, however, if you cannot find them, or want something a little larger small red or Yukon gold potatoes will work as well.

-- When you smash the potatoes, try to keep in one piece as much as possible.
-It’s not big deal if some bits break off, they will just get a little extra crispy when roasting!
-I use the flat side of a meat tenderizer to smash them but you can use anything flat and somewhat heavy – a flat potato masher, a heavy flat bottom glass – something along those lines will work well!
+Smash the potatoes.
+When you smash the potatoes, try to keep them in one piece as much as possible.
+It's not big deal if some bits break off, they will just get a little extra crispy when roasting!
+I use the flat side of a meat tenderizer to smash them but you can use anything flat and somewhat heavy - a flat potato masher, a heavy flat bottom glass - something along those lines will work well!

 More unique side dishes